freenas/freenas-docs/userguide/jails.rst

 The wizard demonstrates the simplest process to create and configure networking for a new jail.
 Enter a :guilabel:`Jail Name`.
-It can only contain alphanumeric characters (:kbd:`abc`..., :kbd:`123`...), dashes (:kbd:`-`), and underscores (:kbd:`_`).
+Jail names can only contain alphanumeric characters (:literal:`Aa-Zz`, :literal:`123`), dashes (:literal:`-`), and underscores (:literal:`_`).
 Choose the version of FreeBSD to install for this jail.
 Previously downloaded versions display :literal:`(fetched)` next to their entry in the list.
 These settings are the minimum required settings for a new jail, but configuring recommended to also configure networking for the jail.

 Click :guilabel:`Next` to see a simplified list of networking options.
 The jail can be set to automatically configure IPv4 with